deartc/Quality-Project-Teresa-Hawkins/README.md

 9. Payment and promo code.
 Payment and promo code on Verizon were tested to make sure they're working.
 a.
 Preconditions- The preconditions of the payment and valid promo code were tested was to identify the payment accepted and discount applied.
 The time limit was ten minutes.
   b.
-Steps -The steps of the payment gateways testing were entering credit cards numbers and codes.
+Steps -The first step was to acurately enter three major credit cards.
+The second step was to enter wrong data into credit card data.
+The third step is to add valid promo codes.
   c.
 Expected results- The expected results of the payment gateways testing is that it passed but the code didn’t allow for the discount, so I generated a bug report and included it).

 10. UI Testing.
 UI testing on the Verizon site included checking design consistency, screen resolutions and browsers.